cloudmesh/classes/docs/source/lesson/cloud/futuresystems.rst

   nova keypair-add quickstart-key > ~/.ssh/quickstart-key

-This command does two things: one is registering a new public key to Openstack and the other one is saving a new private key to your .ssh directory.
+This command does two things: one is registering a new public key to OpenStack and the other one is saving a new private key to your .ssh directory.

 Let's check your new keypair by::